edi3/edi3-notary/docs/index.md

 ```

 #### 4.3.1 verify
- The `verify` MUST return a array of verification fragments
+ The `verify` MUST return a array of verification fragments.
 #### 4.3.1.1  Verification Fragments
  Verification fragments return the status of the verification against a verification method.
 The status key can have the following values: